Outpatient hospice service

 The seminar provides an insight into the methodical approach of the hospice preparation course.

-The next orientation seminar will take place on 06. and 07.10.2023.
+The next orientation seminars will take place on June 7 and 8, 2024 and on November 22 and 23.

-If you are interested, please register by telephone at +49 621 72707-320.
+If you are interested, please register by telephone at +49 621 72707-320

-Preparation course for hospice companions 2024
+Preparatory course for hospice companions2024

-If you are interested, please contact us at +49 621 72707-320.
+If you are interested, please contact us on +49 621 72707-320

 Contact